Linking companies using the QuickBooks Desktop connector

 - Yes, always; allow access even if QuickBooks is not running.

 In all cases, we recommend choosing the option that allows the most access to QuickBooks so that you can sync data as easily as possible.

 Check the details in the Access Confirmation dialog, and then click Done.

 Once access to QuickBooks has been granted, the connector will process the datasets you have chosen to fetch on first link (see Data Sync Settings).
 Upon completion of the first link, a message will be shown to the user confirming that their data has been synchronised.

 If you have chosen to have your connectors perform a one-time synchronisation, the connector will uninstall itself and set the company status to deauthorised.

-If you have chosen to install your connectors for ongoing synchronisations, the connector will minimise to the system tray and periodically process any dataset syncs or pushes you have queued using the Codat portal or API.
+If you have chosen to install your connectors for ongoing synchronisations, the connector will periodically process any dataset syncs or pushes you have queued using the Codat portal or API.
 The connector will also be set to automatically start when the system reboots.